nebuly-ai/nos/README.md

 make deploy-operator
 ```

-2. Deploy the Nebulnetes scheduler
+2. Deploy the Nebulnetes scheduler.
+The command deploys a Kubernetes scheduler that runs alongside the
+default one and that will be used only for scheduling Pods which specify its name in the "schedulerName"
+field of their specification.
+If you want to deploy the Nebulnetes scheduler as the default scheduler of
+your cluster, you can refer to [documentation](doc/elastic-quota.md) for detailed installation instructions.

 ```bash
 make deploy-scheduler